Topics

 What is UX?

-• This includes ensuring that the site or application is easy to navigate, providing clear and concise information, and using intuitive and consistent design elements throughout the site or application.
+• This entails making sure the website or application is simple to use, offering information that is clear and concise, and using logical and unified design elements all throughout the website or application.

-• UX design also includes evaluating and testing the site or application with real users to identify areas for improvement and make changes based on their feedback.
+• UX design also entails testing the website or application on actual users in order to find areas that could use improvement and make adjustments in response to their input.

-• This iterative process helps to continually improve the overall user experience and ensure that the site or application is meeting the needs and expectations of its users.
+• This iterative process makes sure that the website or application is meeting the needs and expectations of its users while also enhancing the overall user experience.

 Here are some examples that reflects best UX (User Experience) design in websites and applications: